barthap/expo-argon2/README.md

 ## Alternatives

 - **[react-native-argon2](https://github.com/poowf/react-native-argon2)** - offers the same functionality.
-Might be better if you're not using Expo and looking for something minimal. `expo-argon2` API is designed to be almost a drop-in replacement.
+Might be better if you're not using Expo and looking for something minimal. `@barthap/expo-argon2` API is designed to be almost a drop-in replacement.
+- **[expo-argon2](https://github.com/shinobu-uwu/expo-argon2/tree/main)** - even simpler alternative, also Expo-based.

 ## Under the hood